dotnet/arcade/Documentation/UnifiedBuild/Unified-Build-Join-Point.md

 By setting `DotNetBuildPass=final`, the VMR vertical build skips building repositories and performs the final pass which selects artifacts, merges build manifests and publishes the result to the Build Asset Registry.

 Below is a more complex example:
-- Builds six verticals in the first build phase
+- Builds six verticals in the first build pass
-- Builds two join verticals in the second build phase.
+- Builds two join verticals in the second build pass.
 The join vertical starts as soon as the dependent verticals finished.
 - Builds the final vertical that merges artifacts and publishes to the Build Asset Registry when all other verticals finished.

 ```mermaid